 Google Forms have quite advanced features to look into and one of them is no doubt – Add-ons.
 Whether you are creating surveys, polls, quizzes, or assessments, Google Forms add-ons are a bridge to make your forms advanced in all ways.
 One of the best Google Form apps I know and have been using is ExtendedForms.

-It is truly one of the great add-ons for google forms, the app is a countdown timer add-on and AI proctoring app.
-The app is a better alternative to Quilgo, Form Timer, and other such timer add-ons, as the google forms app provides hassle-free configuration and great features alongside the main ones.
+The app is a countdown timer and AI proctoring app.
+Hence, it is a better alternative to Quilgo, Form Timer, and other such timer add-ons, as the Google Forms app provides hassle-free configuration and great features alongside the main ones.

-It has features like classroom integration (you can connect your classroom with ExtendedForms), export to CSV file, teams feature, email & brand customization, etc. The app has an intuitive dashboard that shows you a summary of your responses and lists down 10 respondents’ statuses.
-ExtendedForms is a cool google forms app that you should must try!
+It has features like classroom integration, export to CSV file, teams feature, email & brand customization, to make it more impressive & useful.
+ExtendedForms is a cool Google Forms app that you must try!